 Transylvania & Danube Delta

 Visit this morning the elegant Peles Castle, built at the end of the 19th century as summer residence for the Romanian Royal Family.
 This was the most modern castle of its time with elevators, central heating and electricity.
 Inside the castle you will find lots of original paintings of the Austrian painter Gustav Klimt.
 Head South towards sunny Dobrogea and overnight in Tulcea, the “Gate of the Danube Delta”.
-Dinner at the hotel.

 Before leaving Romania, explore the Old Town on your own or go shopping in the city center.
 Transfer to the airport and farewell from the guide.